 Sec.
 3. Election Procedure for Elected Members of the Executive Committee.
-The Bylaws and Nominations Committee shall nominate from the Senate membership at least one, preferably two, or more candidates for election to positions on the Executive Committee than there are elective positions open.
-The Bylaws and Nominations Committee shall report the names of nominees to the regular November meeting of the Faculty Senate.
-Additional nominations may be made from the floor and the nominations shall be closed.
-The Faculty Senate Office shall cause to be published the names of nominees for the Executive Committee in the faculty/staff Newsletter (OSU This Week), no later than the third week in November.
+The Bylaws and Nominations Executive Committee shall nominate from the Senate membership at least one, preferably two, or more candidates for election to positions on the Executive Committee than there are elective positions open.
+Eligible candidates must be a current elected Senator or have previously served as an elected Senator.
+The Bylaws and Nominations Executive Committee shall report the names of nominees to the regular November meeting of the Faculty Senate.
+Additional nominations may be made from the floor, but the individual nominated must have previously agreed to serve if elected, and the nominations shall be closed.
+The Faculty Senate Office shall cause to be published the names of nominees for the Executive Committee in the faculty/staff Newsletter (OSU This Week) on the Faculty Senate website and forward for dissemination in a university publication, no later than the third week in November.

 The election shall take place following approval of the apportionment table and shall be conducted electronically or in a manner designated by the Executive Committee.
 Each Senator shall be entitled to vote for as many candidates as there are elective positions open.
 Those candidates receiving the highest number of votes shall be elected.
-Tie votes shall be resolved by written ballot in a run-off election at the regular December meeting of the Senate.
+Tie votes shall ordinarily be resolved by written ballot in a run-off election at the regular December meeting of the Senate.
+The run-off election shall be

 Sec.
 4. Term of Office and Vacancies.
-Faculty members elected to open positions on the Executive Committee shall be installed at the first regular Faculty Senate meeting of each Calendar year and shall serve a term of two years or until a successor has been duly installed.
+Faculty members elected to open positions on the Executive Committee shall, typically, be installed at the first regular Faculty Senate meeting of each Calendar year and shall serve a term of two years or until a successor has been duly installed.
 Nominally, one-half of the six Executive Committee members shall be elected each fall.
-Should more than three vacancies need to be filled, Senators shall elect enough new EC members to bring the membership total to six.
+Should more than three vacancies need to be filled, Senators shall elect enough new EC Executive Committee members to bring the membership total to six.
 An elected member who, at the completion of his/her term, will have served on the Executive Committee for more than eighteen (18) months, shall be ineligible for re-election for two years.

-The position of an Executive Committee member shall become vacant by: (1) Resignation, on the effective date specified in a letter of resignation to the Senate President; (2) Leave of Absence, on the effective date of a leave from the campus in excess of one academic term, exclusive of Summer Term; (3) Termination or Retirement, on the effective date; or (4) Recall or Rescind, according to procedures identified in Article VI, Sec.
+Sec.
+5. Vacancies.The position of an Executive Committee member shall become vacant by: (1) Resignation, on the effective date specified in a letter of resignation to the Senate President; (2) Leave of Absence, on the effective date of a leave from the campus in excess of one academic term, exclusive of Summer Term; (3) Termination or Retirement, on the effective date; or (4) Recall or Rescind, according to procedures identified in Article VI, Sec.
 4; or (5) non-participation due to non-attendance of meetings.
-A member missing three meetings during the term, unless deemed an excused absence by vote of the Executive Committee.
+A member missing three meetings during the academic term, unless deemed an excused absence by vote of the Executive Committee.

 Vacancies occurring between January 1 and October 31 shall be filled for the period to complete the term by the candidate who, in descending order, received the next highest number of votes in the most recent election.
-Vacancies occurring after October 31 shall be identified via the Fall election process and the term shall begin in January.
-Should this process fail to produce a candidate, an OSU faculty member, who previously has served as a member of the OSU Faculty Senate, shall be identified by the Faculty Senate President and confirmed by the Executive Committee for the period to complete the term.
+Replacements for Vvacancies occurring after October 31 shall be identified via the Fall election process and the term shall begin in January.
+Should this process fail to produce a candidate, an OSU faculty member, who currently is serving or who has previously has served as a member of the OSU Faculty Senate Senator, shall be identified by the Faculty Senate President and confirmed by the Executive Committee for the period to complete the term.

 ARTICLE VIII: INTERINSTITUTIONAL FACULTY SENATE